drkarim/lassy/README.md

 # Lassy
 <p>
-Lassy is a C++ library useful for interrogating a 3D image using surface normals.
+Lassy is a C++ library useful for interrogating an object of interest in a 3D image using surface normals

-In a typical use case, a 2D surface mesh is first generated from the 3D image.
-Surface normals of this 2D surface mesh are then used for interrogating pixels and intensities in the 3D image.
+In a typical use case, a 2D surface mesh is generated of the object of interest.
+The mesh surface normals are then used for interrogating pixels around the object of interest.

-A simple example application of this library would be to interrograte the image intensities along the surface of a 3D binary mask.
-Another application could be interrogating the MRI/CT scan of an organ based on some information about the structure of the organ.
-There are special applications in cardiac imaging for which this library was built.
+A simple example application of this library would be to interrograte the image around an organ or anatomical structure in a medical 3D image.
+There are special applications in cardiac imaging for which this library was built, especially to interrogate the image around chambers of the heart.

 <img align="right" src="http://catlikecoding.com/unity/tutorials/noise-derivatives/05-mesh-normals.png" width="250">